Who was Pedro Calungsod

 The only source of information about him are found in the documents on the martyrdom of Padre Diego Luis San Vitores, SJ.

-In these documents we know for sure that Calungsod was Padre Diego's faithful assistant in the mission,
+In these documents we know for sure that Calungsod was Padre Diego's faithful assistant in the mission, a "catechist".

 He was praised because "he merited the happiness of accompanying the Venerable Padre in his death" ("merecio la dicha de acompanar al Venerable Padre en su muerte").